imagineLife/big-site/content/mongo/core-aggregations/group.md

 ```

+## Sanitizing input vals

+Understand the types of incoming data to understand the output.
+Accumulator expressions IGNORE docs where the specifield incoming field value does not match the expected type.
+If ALL docs encountered dont match expectations, the output is NULL!

-## On Missing Fields
+### On Missing Fields

 NOTE: the avgMetacritic is null here - odd.
 WHY? a bunch of original docs don't even have the field.
 **A missing field**.
 This can lead analysis to sanitize the field.
-Missing Files may lead to field sanitizations.
+Missing Files may require field sanitizations.
 The datatypes matter.

 Accumulator expressions ignore docs where